btw-web/btw-web.github.io/_posts/2019-05-16-bicycle-touring.md

 My buddy finally arrives, we set up a mini camp and enjoy some sandwiches as it got dark.
-Then we joined our hosts at the campfire and listened to the two teenage boys be teenage boys for the evening. were we all that obnoxious at that age?
+Then we joined our hosts at the campfire and listened to the two teenage boys be teenage boys for the evening.
+Were we all that obnoxious at that age?

 The next morning it turned out that a site had opened up and we jumped on it.
 We thanked our hosts for their generosity and moved our camp over to the new digs.
 Saturday consisted of food, the campfire and beer - for about 14 hours..

 If I hadn't had such nasty blisters on my feet I would have bitten the bullet and walked back up and over the hill - after all, it was only 600' this time instead of 1100'.
 But in addition to that issue I was nervous about returning along my original route and going back down that short portion of Hwy 99 - it really twigged me out so I really wanted to avoid it if possible.
 Luckily my buddy was kind enough to give me and my gear a ride back down to where Hulbert Lake Rd meets Hwy 99, and so I had a rather short (20 mile) but pleasant ride back to Eugene in about 90 degree temps.
 The entire trip was 59.5 miles..

-Lessons learned:
+**Lessons learned:**

 Re-think how I pack the Bob Dry Sack.
 Yes it's really huge, but the only way to seal it is fold the top two flaps over and buckle them down.
 Turns out this eats up a lot of space you think you may have with that huge bag.